KnowEnG/Data_Cleanup_Pipeline/README.md

 # KnowEnG's Data Cleanup Pipeline
- This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, Samples Clustering Pipeline.
+ This is the Knowledge Engine for Genomics (KnowEnG), an NIH BD2K Center of Excellence, Data Cleanup Pipeline.

 This pipeline **cleanup** the data of a given spreadsheet.
 Given a spreadsheet this pipeline maps gene-label row names to Ensemble-label row names and checks data formats.
 It will go through the following steps